8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Where can you put cork flooring?

-If you have concrete subflooring or a hard underlayment, cork flooring can go anywhere—because its softness really helps out with your joints!
+If you have concrete subflooring or a hard underlayment, cork can go anywhere—because its softness really helps out with your joints!

 Likewise, it’s a great solution for people debating between putting carpet or hardwood in the bedroom, since it can offer the look of wood with the softness of carpet.
 Are there disadvantages of cork flooring?
 Sure.
 But in our opinion, they’re far outweighed by the positives.